myminseok/jumpbox-setup-main/offline/docker.md

 ```

-# docker-compose( alternative if above way is failing)
+# !!!!!
+WARNING: alternative if above way is failing

-install docker compose
+WARNING this method doesn't work ubuntu 2004.

 ```
 sudo apt install docker-compose -y
 ```
 > this prevent error on executing `pip3 install setuptools-rust`
 >> ERROR: launchpadlib 1.10.13 requires testresources, which is not installed.
 ```
 sudo apt remove docker-compose -y
 ```